UPDATED: OCTOBER 21, 2022 | 1 MIN READ

 When Won’t Your Home Insurance Policy Cover Your Driveway?

-There are some occasions when your home insurance policy won’t cover your driveway.
+Occasionally, your home insurance policy won’t cover your driveway.

 Most homeowners insurance policies provide coverage for driveway repairs and replacements.
 Some policies may cover only the cost of materials, while others may cover labor to the extent of your policy limits.